volkerjaenisch/inqbus.installer/doc/source/howtouse.rst

    or ['7.0', '7.1', '7.2', '7.3'] for debian.
 #.
 The Handler: The last argument is a list of handler.
 Each element of this
    list is a tuple with two values.
 The first one is the handler-instance and the second one is the purpose.
-If you use the default settings, there the following purposes:
+If you use the default settings, there are the following purposes:

    * 'globalpackages',
    * 'python',